Blokz101/Obsidian-Vault/Vault/Bond Region.md

 #Permanent [[Chemistry]]

 - ## Definition
-	- An area of electron density between two atoms
+	- An area of electron density between two atoms.
+(EDIT THIS SHIT LATER WITH BETTER EXPLANATION)
 	- Determines the **name** of the [[Molecular Shape]].
 - ## Reference
 	- Sorta the same as [[Electron Region|Electron Regions]].